 If your authorized treating provider writes you entirely out of work or your employer is unable to accommodate your work restrictions, you will be placed out of work.
 You will stop receiving your regular paycheck and you should begin receiving weekly workers’ compensation checks from the workers’ compensation insurance company that services your employer.

 This is called temporary total disability or TTD.
-Your TTD payments are two-thirds of your average weekly wage for the 52 weeks prior to your work injury.
 While you are out on TTD it is important to talk to your employer about how workers’ compensation and health insurance coverage interact.

 Do not assume your regular health insurance contributions are coming out of your TTD check!

-Unfortunately, you can still be fired by your employer even if you have an open workers’ compensation case.
+Unfortunately, it is still possible for you to be fired by your employer even if you have an open workers’ compensation case.
 If you are terminated, you can expect your health insurance benefits to end the same way that they would for any terminated employee.

 You have the option of temporarily continuing your health insurance under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Your health plan administrator must give you a notice stating your right to choose to continue benefits provided by the plan.
 You then have 60 days to accept coverage or lose all rights to those benefits.

-COBRA generally applies to all group health plans maintained by private sector employers (with at least 20 full-time employees) or by state and local governments.
-If you work for an employer that has fewer than 20 full-time employees, North Carolina has a state continuation program similar to COBRA.
+COBRA generally applies to all group health plans maintained by private-sector employers (with at least 20 full-time employees) or by state and local governments.
+Check with your state to see what kind of state continuation program is in place.
 Either way, you may want to shop around and consider other insurance companies to find your best options for obtaining private insurance.

-Get a FREE Case Evaluation from NC Workers’ Comp Attorneys
+Get a FREE Case Evaluation from Workers’ Comp Attorneys

 If you are concerned that your employment status or your right to health insurance benefits may have been unduly affected by your workers’ compensation case, contact one of our workers’ compensation lawyers right away.
 There is a lot at stake, and if you are trying to negotiate on your own against a big powerful insurance company, you are likely at a huge disadvantage.